staffeng42/awesome-staff-plus-engineering/README.md

 - [How the top 1% Of Engineers Are Judged](https://www.youtube.com/watch?v=b6P83dtntKo) - 🎬 A Staff Engineers interviews Ethan Evans on his expectations on Staff-plus engineers (retired SVP of Eng. at Amazon)
 - [Common traits of top engineers](https://www.youtube.com/watch?v=Rzl3_5hcnwI) - 🎬 What common traits can we observe when looking at Staff Engineers?
 - [The mythical 10X programmer](https://antirez.com/news/112) - 📰 Blog post sharing opinion on programmer productivity & excellent ways of working

+### Leadership and Management

+- [The Engineer/Manager Pendulum](https://www.youtube.com/watch?v=2BkdAgCYHdc) - 🎬 The most powerful senior engineering leaders tend to be people who have done both, swinging back and forth between management and engineering

 ### Interviewing